marcusgia2505/LIONESS_doc/docs/index.rst

 With LIONESS Lab you can readily develop and test your LIONESS experiments online in an user-friendly environment.
 You can develop experiments from scratch in a point-and-click fashion or start from an existent design from our growing repository and adjust it according your own requirements.
 A what-you-see-is-what-you-get interface allows you to easily define participant screens.
 You can use JavaScript for any programming - e.g. to calculate payoffs or manipulate variables.
 You can use a range of ready-made functions to get data from (and write to) the server.

 Once your LIONESS experiment is ready, you can download it and run it on your own server.
-Participants can then invited to online sessions, e.g. by using Amazon Mechanical Turk (MTurk).
+Participants can then invited to online sessions via online labor markets or crowding websites, e.g. by using Amazon Mechanical Turk (MTurk).
 At the end of a session, you can download a spreadsheet with the data, as well as a file to automate bonus payments on MTurk.
 Using LIONESS Lab you can choose to share LIONESS experiments with your co-authors and other experimenters.

 .. _architecture:

 Architecture
 ------------

+With LIONESS Lab, you can develop interactive online experiments in a point-and-click fashion.
 LIONESS experiments regulate the information flow between participants.
 Before a session, the experimenter uploads the LIONESS experiment to the server.
-In a typical online experiment participants log in to the server via a link posted on a crowd-sourcing website (e.g. `Amazon Mechanical Turk <http://www.mturk.com>`__).
+In a typical online experiment participants log in to the server via a link posted on a crowd-sourcing website (e.g. `Amazon Mechanical Turk <http://www.mturk.com>` or `Prolific academic <https://prolific.ac/>`).
 Participants interact through their web browsers and receive a code to collect their payment upon completion.
 Throughout the session, the :ref:`control panel <control_panel>` displays the participants' progress in the experiment.

 .. image:: _static/Technicalflow.png
    :alt:  600px